tarantool/http/README.md

 `options` may contain:

-* `handler` - a Lua function to handle HTTP requests (this is a handler to use if the module "routing" functionality is not needed).
 * `display_errors` - return application errors and backtraces to the client (like PHP).
 * `log_requests` - log incoming requests.
 This parameter can receive: